amarula/chatgpt-code-review-gerrit-plugin/README.md

 - `disabledTopicFilter`: Works in contrast to enabledTopicFilter, excluding Patch Sets and comments from review if their topics contain specified keywords.
 - `directives`: Directives are mandatory instructions written in plain English that ChatGPT must adhere to during its reviews.
-You can provide a single directive or multiple directives, each enclosed in double quotes and separated by commas.
-Examples:
+You can provide a single directive or multiple directives.

+  Example of multiple directive configuration:

 ```
-directives = <DIRECTIVE_CONTENT>
+directives = Be constructive, respectful and concise
-directives = "<DIRECTIVE_1_CONTENT>", "<DIRECTIVE_2_CONTENT>"
+directives = End each reply with \"Hope this helps!\"
 ```

+**NOTE**: Double quotes need to be escaped in directives content.

 - `enabledFileExtensions`: This limits the reviewed files to the given types.
 Default file extensions are ".py, .java, .js, .ts, .html, .css, .cs, .cpp, .c, .h, .php, .rb, .swift, .kt, .r, .jl, .go, .scala, .pl, .pm, .rs, .dart, .lua,